thomasvuong/Wan2GP/README.md

 - Unofficial **Video to Video (Non Sparse this time) for InfinitTalk**.
 Use the Strength Noise slider to decide how much motion of the original window you want to keep.
 I have also *greatly reduced the VRAM requirements for Multitalk / Infinitalk* (especially the multispeakers version & when generating at 1080p).

-- **Experimental Sage 3 Attention support**: you will need to deserve this one, first you need a Blackwell GPU (RTX50xx), then you will have to compile Sage 3, install it and cross your fingers that there isn't any crash.
+- **Experimental Sage 3 Attention support**: you will need to deserve this one, first you need a Blackwell GPU (RTX50xx) and request an access to Sage 3 Github repo, then you will have to compile Sage 3, install it and cross your fingers ...

-*update 8.31: one shouldnt talk about bugs if one dont want to attract bugs*
+*update 8.31: one shouldnt talk about bugs if one doesn't want to attract bugs*

 ### August 29 2025: WanGP v8.21 -  Here Goes Your Weekend